zmwangx/tidbit/README.md

 Taken from command line help:

 ```
-Usage: tidbit ACTION
+Usage: tidbit [ACTION]

+Available actions are listed below.
+If no action is given, assume `new'.
+When a
-ACTION is one of the following.
-When a text editor is involved, it is
-determined in the following order:
+text editor is involved, it is determined in the following order:

     * $VISUAL if set and non-empty;
     * $EDITOR if set and non-empty;
     * emacs if available;
     * vi.

+Actions
     new
         Create a new tidbit.
 If stdin is a tty, the text editor is launched for
         editing.
 Once you have finished editing, save and quit the editor; the